-Various methods are used to obtain cassia essential oil, such as drying and grinding the seeds and steaming the bark, leaves, twigs and flowers.
+Various methods are used to obtain cinnamomum cassia essential oil, such as drying and grinding the seeds and steaming the bark, leaves, twigs and flowers.
 Cassia produces a slightly sweet aroma, and it imparts a spicy taste that has a slight bite.

-Traditional practitioners use cassia to treat a variety of maladies, including:
+Traditional practitioners use cinnamomum cassia to treat a variety of maladies, including:

-Positive reports about the essential oil from NIH confirm that the Cinnamomum Cassia tree contains cinnamaldehyde, a chemical that seems to counteract bacteria and fungi.
+Positive reports about the essential oil from NIH confirm that the cinnamomum cassia tree contains cinnamaldehyde, a chemical that seems to counteract bacteria and fungi.

 The U.S. National Library of Medicine cites the early use of spices for antimicrobial purposes, in fact it is mentioned in one of the oldest known medical books, and is mentioned several times in the Bible Much more recently, around the year 1676, Van Leeuwenhoek described some effects of using spices.
-Current interest in cinnemaldehyde is showing potential for development as an antimicrobial agent in food.
+Current interest in cinnamaldehyde is showing potential for development as an antimicrobial agent in food.
 Problems with adding a sufficient quantity of a flavorful spice such as cinnamon include the way that it alters the taste of food.

 Halting Fungal Infections

-Cassia oil is used for athlete’s foot, a condition that can occur from walking on communal shower floors and saunas as well as swimming pools.
-Cassia is a well known and highly regarded antifungal agent.
+Cinnamomum Cassia oil is used for athlete’s foot, a condition that can occur from walking on communal shower floors and saunas as well as swimming pools.
+Cinnamomum cassia is a well known and highly regarded antifungal agent.